-Community members, students, faculty, staff, administrators and University guests should report all crimes, emergencies and public safety related incidents to Loyola’s DPS or gender based violence to the University’s Title IX coordinator in a timely manner.
-Incidents, suspicious circumstances or any other police-related information can be reported to a DPS officer on patrol or by calling 410-617-5911 or 5010.
+Community members, students, faculty, staff, administrators, and University guests are encouraged to report all crimes, emergencies, and public safety-related incidents to Loyola’s Department of Public Safety.
+Community members, students, faculty, staff, administrators, and University guests are encouraged to report gender-based violence to the University’s Title IX coordinator as soon as possible.
+Incidents, suspicious activity, or any other police-related information can be reported to a DPS officer on patrol or by calling 410-617-5911.

-Timothy Fox: Director of Public Safety
+Any member of Public Safety

-If you have been the victim of sexual misconduct but do not want to report it for investigation, you may seek out a counselor or psychologist in the Counseling Center.
+If you have been the victim of sexual misconduct but do not want to report the incident for investigation, you may seek a counselor or psychologist in the Counseling Center.
 Reports made to a licensed counselor or health care provider are confidential and will not be reported for investigation without your permission unless an imminent threat exists.
-However, University pastoral and professional counselors are encouraged to inform students seeking counseling who report being a victim of a crime to voluntarily report the incident to DPS, Local Police or Loyola's Title IX coordinator, either confidentially or anonymously for inclusion in Loyola's disclosure of crime statistics in our annual security report.
+University pastoral and professional counselors are encouraged to inform students seeking counseling who report being victims to report the incidents voluntarily.
+The incidents can be reported to DPS, local police, or Loyola's Title IX coordinator, either confidentially or anonymously, so they can be included in Loyola's crime statistics.

-If you are the victim of a crime and do not want to pursue action within the University’s judicial System or the criminal justice system, you may want to consider making an anonymous report.
+Suppose you are the victim of a crime and do not want to pursue action within the University’s judicial system or the criminal justice system.
+In that case, you may want to consider making an anonymous report.
 Reports filed in this manner are counted and disclosed in Loyola’s annual security and fire safety report.
-As noted, confidential and anonymous reports are extremely valuable in order to prevent further victimization and to obtain a more accurate portrait of campus crime.
-In certain instances, a victim of crime may be reluctant to file a report fearing the process and/or loss of anonymity.
-In such circumstances, such crime victims are encouraged to consider making an anonymous report.
-Anonymous reports can be filed by using DPS’s “silent witness” anonymous reporting system, which is utilized for investigative and statistical purposes.
-“Silent witness is available 24/7 on the DPS website.
+As noted, confidential and anonymous reports are extremely valuable to prevent further victimization and obtain a more accurate campus crime portrait.
+In certain instances, a victim of a crime may be reluctant to file a report fearing the process and loss of anonymity.
+In such circumstances, crime victims are encouraged to consider making an anonymous report.
+Anonymous reports can be filed by using Public Safety’s anonymous reporting system or the LiveSafe mobile app, which is used for investigative and statistical purposes.
+Anonymous reporting is available 24/7 on the DPS website.